Low-Rank Multi-Objective Linear Programming: Introduction

 \section{Introduction}

-For multi-objective linear programs (MOLP), algorithms like the Benson algorithm~\parencite{Loehne_2011} primarily operate in the objective space.
-Thus, computing time increases rapidly with the number of objectives and quickly exceeds what can be calculated.
-However, optimization problems with at least ten objectives are common in practice (whether linear or nonlinear).
-An example of a linear program is given in~\textcite{Csirmaz_2016} that employs multi-objective optimization to map an entropy region of jointly distributed random variables.
+There are lots of solution algorithms for multi-objective linear programs (MOLPs) that operate in the objective space.
+These algorithms aim to find minimal points of the image of the MOLP.
+Among these methods are simplex-like methods, see, for example,~\textcite{Dauer_Saleh_1990,Dauer_Liu_1990,Dauer_1993,Rudloff_etal_2017}.
+There are also cutting plane methods such as Benson’s algorithm~\parencites{Benson_1998,Benson_1998a,Benson_1998b}, as well as its variants and extensions~\parencite{Loehne_2011,Hamel_etal_2014,Csirmaz_2016}, dual variants~\parencite{Ehrgott_etal_2012,Hamel_etal_2014}, approximative algorithms~\parencite{Shao_Ehrgott_2008,Shao_Ehrgott_2008a}, and the NISE algorithm~\parencite{Cohon_etal_1979,Cohon_1978}.
+In addition, the dominance usually becomes weaker in higher dimensions since the fraction of the ambient space occupied by the ordering cone decreases.
+Therefore, computing time increases rapidly with the number of objectives and quickly exceeds what can be calculated.
+However, optimization problems with many objectives are common in practice (whether linear or nonlinear).
+The list in~\textcite{CoelloCoello_etal_2002} includes several problems with ten or more objectives.
+Moreover, \textcite{Csirmaz_2016} employs multi-objective linear optimization to map an entropy region of jointly distributed random variables.
 One example of a nonlinear program is deciding on the most environmentally friendly design for photovoltaic systems~\parencite{Perez-Gallardo_etal_2018}.
-Due to the large number of objectives, it is worthwhile to reduce the number of objectives without losing information.
+Additionally, multi-objective problems with many objectives are considered in evolutionary multi-objective optimization, e.g., \textcite{CoelloCoello_etal_2002,Rosenthal_2023}.

+Due to the large number of objectives, it is valuable to reduce the number of objectives without losing information if possible.
 Many approaches have been investigated to reduce the dimension of the objective space for nonlinear programs.
-For instance, \textcite{Brockhoff_Zitzler_2006b,Brockhoff_Zitzler_2006a,Brockhoff_Zitzler_2009,Saxena_etal_2012,Pozo_etal_2012} examined which objectives are essential for describing the set of minimal points and which can be eliminated. \textcite{Lopez-Jaimes_etal_2014,Cheung_etal_2016,Lindroth_etal_2010,Perez-Gallardo_etal_2018} simplified the problem by constructing a smaller set of objectives from the actual problem.
+For instance, \textcite{Brockhoff_Zitzler_2006,Brockhoff_Zitzler_2006a,Brockhoff_Zitzler_2009,Saxena_etal_2013,Pozo_etal_2012} examined which objectives are essential for describing the set of minimal points and which can be eliminated. \textcite{LopezJaimes_etal_2014,Cheung_etal_2016,Lindroth_etal_2010,Perez-Gallardo_etal_2018} simplified the problem by constructing a smaller set of objectives from the actual problem.

 Moreover, \textcite{Gal_Leberling_1977,Gal_1980,Malinowska_2006,Thoai_2012} studied the concept of nonessential objectives in the context of multi-objective linear programming.
 An important result is that objectives can be deleted if they can be represented as a conic combination of the other objectives.
 Thus, objectives can be ignored when they are linearly dependent in a particular manner.
 However, not all linear combinations are conic combinations, and therefore we ask whether it is possible to eliminate linear dependence completely.